 Depending on the size of the remote GATT server table and the connection interval, the search of the characteristic may take many 100s of milliseconds and, while this is in progress, it is safe to do other non GATT related operations such as servicing sensors and displays or any of the onboard peripherals.

-Note: It is not currently possible to scan for characteristics in included services.
-This will be a future enhancement.
+It is not currently possible to scan for characteristics in included services.
+This is planned for a future release.